 Andrea Artero is an Adjunct Faculty member teaching the Intelligence Analysis class for the Department of Justice, Law and Criminology.

-He is currently serving as the Senior Crime Analyst in the Criminal Investigation Division of a Police Department in the Washington DC Metro Area, working on major crimes including homicides, rapes, robberies and narcotics investigations.
+He served as the Senior Crime Analyst in the Criminal Investigation Division of a Police Department in the Washington DC Metro Area, working on major crimes and narcotics investigations.
+He became a Police Officer after graduating from the Montgomery County Police Academy in 2019.
 Professor Artero speaks five languages and was a Reserve Officer in the Italian Army.
 In addition to the US, he has lived in Italy, the Netherlands, Belgium, Haiti and Bosnia Herzegovina.

 Professor Artero is a strong advocate and believer of intelligence-led methods and his classes focus on the practical aspect of intelligence analysis, using advanced software directly utilized in the job market.